aninda20/farmer-app/README.md

     <br>
 </h3>

 <p> Farmer App is a solution for modern farm management, integrating cutting-edge IoT technology for efficiency and sustainability.
-This is suitable for large-scale agricultural operations or managing a small family farm, our app and IoT system streamline all aspects of farm management.</p>
+This is suitable for large-scale agricultural operations or managing a small family farm.
+The IoT system streamline all aspects of farm management.
+Plesse not that there is no IoT integrations in this code.</p>

 📝 Table of Contents